maryam-w07/Dental-Clinic-Voice-AI-Receptionist/README.md

 ### workflow:

-1.**Authorize:** via livekit cli, Authorize the LiveKit CLI to access your LiveKit Cloud project.
+1. **Authorize:** via livekit cli, Authorize the LiveKit CLI to access your LiveKit Cloud project.

 ```
 lk cloud auth
 ```

-2.**Initialize & Secure:** Before deploying, you must register the agent and "mount" your API keys as secure environment variables.
+2. **Initialize & Secure:** Before deploying, you must register the agent and "mount" your API keys as secure environment variables.
 This ensures your keys are never stored in the code.

 Navigate to your project directory containing your `agent.py` or `main.py` and run:

 ```
 >lk agent create \